• Home

 Where can exhibitors “set up camp” and grooming stations?

 We need to keep the aisles clear so there will be no grooming or “camping” allowed in the aisles of the show.
 Stations will be set up around the show room on a first-come-first-serve basis where exhibitors can set up their camp chairs, grooming tables, etc. There is a large tent outside the arena that will also have shady areas to lounge or take animals for grooming.
+Large equipment (blowers) will need to be set up outside under the tent.

 Things to bring: